okigan/awscurl/README.md

-Curl like tool with AWS Signature Version 4 request signing.
+curl-like tool with AWS Signature Version 4 request signing.

 ## Features
   * performes requests to AWS services with requests signing using curl interface